Discover the wonders of Nepal

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

-Our trip kicks off in Kathmandu on day 1 or earlier.
+Our trip kicks off in Kathmandu on day 1.
 Arrive into Tribhuvan International Airport and make your way to your starting accommodation.
 There are no activities planned until this evening so arrive at a time that suits you.

 The trip ends late afternoon on day 13 in Kathmandu.
 You can either make your way to the airport, choose to stay on longer in the city, or continue your travels around Nepal.
 We recommend flying out for Kathmandu from 8pm onwards in case of delays.
 Most people will spend an extra night in Kathmandu and fly the following day, your guide can help you book extra accommodation locally.